trallard/TLJH-azure-button/README.md

 Contributions are welcome.
 Also, if you encounter any issues, please go ahead and create an issue in this repo.

-The detailed contribution guidelines can be found 👉🏼 [here](./CONTRIBUTING.md), make sure to have a look first :eyes:
+The detailed contribution guidelines can be found at [CONTRIBUTING](./CONTRIBUTING.md), make sure to have a look first :eyes:

 <!-- Links -->